TY-Shi/FreeCOS/README.md

 Trained models can be downloaded from here. [[Google Drive](https://drive.google.com/drive/folders/1nLgsTQYKXHP3QlHg9RQmPuPNM3UKcCKY?usp=share_link)] [[Baidu Drive](https://pan.baidu.com/s/1hyj-3rlQ8X_Fj9sTygpacA) (download code: 3w1a)].
 Put the weights in the "logs/" directory.

-#### 4. Trained Data
+#### 5. Trained Data
 Trained Data can be down from here. [[Google Drive](https://drive.google.com/drive/folders/1nLgsTQYKXHP3QlHg9RQmPuPNM3UKcCKY?usp=share_link)] [[Baidu Drive](https://pan.baidu.com/s/1hyj-3rlQ8X_Fj9sTygpacA) (download code: 3w1a)] (you can generate different curvilinear data by our method or use the same generated curvilinear data as our experiment.
 Different generated curvilinear data will effect the performance)

 ## Future Work

-FreeCOS will be continuously updated.
+-FreeCOS will be continuously updated.

-Thanks for the parts of LIOT codes from "Local Intensity Order Transformation for Robust Curvilinear Object Segmentation" (https://github.com/TY-Shi/LIOT), we changes the LIOT to a online way in FreeCOS codes.
+-Thanks for the parts of LIOT codes from "Local Intensity Order Transformation for Robust Curvilinear Object Segmentation" (https://github.com/TY-Shi/LIOT), we changes the LIOT to a online way in FreeCOS codes.

 ## Contact